 Depending on the nature of the image and how it will be used will dictate which image format is more appropriate.
 To speed up your website, choose the best one for the task from the list below:

-GIFs force all the colours of an image into a 256-colour palette in order to reduce the image size.
-This is great for images that are not too complex and have a limited and simplified colour range.
+GIFs force all the colors of an image into a 256-colour palette in order to reduce the image size.
+This is great for images that are not too complex and have a limited and simplified color range.
 Gif also supports transparency but can usually take some effort to look smooth around the edges.